Satisfiability of Non-Linear Transcendental Arithmetic as a Certificate Search Problem

 \section{Certificate Search}

 In this section, we will discuss possibilities for search strategies by defining for every search tree node labeled with tuple $\tau$, the ordered sequence $\Children{\tau}$ of choices for the next tuple element.
-Our framework allows for many more possibilities from which we choose strategies that both demonstrate the flexibility of the framework, and allow for efficient search, as will be demonstrated by the computational experiments in Section~\ref{sec:experiments}.
+Our framework allows for many more possibilities from which we choose strategies that both demonstrate the applicability of the framework to different search strategies, and allow for efficient search, as will be demonstrated by the computational experiments in Section~\ref{sec:experiments}.

 In order to be able to refer to different variants of the search strategy in the description of computational experiments, we will introduce keywords for those variants that we will write in teletype font.